DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

         }
    ```

 2. Open the [Static/Postback.html](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.Mvc/SecurityBestPractices.Mvc/Static/Postback.html) page in the browser and click the link on this page.
-The page will perform a POST request to the `EditFormDeletePartial` controller action and remove a data item.
+The page will perform a POST request to the `EditFormDeletePartial` controller action and remove a data item (Row Id=3).

 For more information on the vulnerability, refer to the [CWE-352 - Cross-Site Request Forgery (CSRF)](https://cwe.mitre.org/data/definitions/352.html) article.